Category: Uncategorized

 Nitzanim Relaunch!

 Nitzanim Relaunch!
-EVERY Saturday | 10:30AM | Beginning November 8 Registration is now OPEN Nitzanim is back, and better than ever!
+EVERY Saturday | 10:30AM | REGISTER Nitzanim is back, and better than ever!
 In partnership with Washington Square Minyan, our Shabbat morning program for children ages 0-4 and their families includes Shabbat songs, prayer, and movement.
 Our celebration includes Kiddush and HaMotzi (blessings over wine and challah).
-Families
+Families are then invited to join us

 Read Full Article